 - Healthcare agreements are no substitute for travel insurance.
 They won't cover you if a doctor recommends medical evacuation back to Australia.

 - You'll only be covered by these healthcare agreements once you're in the specific country.
-Health problems which occur during travel to and from an agreement country are not covered.
+Health problems that occur during travel to and from an agreement country are not covered.

 If you wish to be treated under the relevant reciprocal healthcare agreement, you must advise the medical staff in the country you're visiting.
 You'll need to provide the local authorities with:

-- Your Australian passport or other passport which shows you're a permanent Australian resident
+- Either your Australian passport or other passport that shows you are a permanent Australian resident

 - A valid Medicare card.
 If you don't have a valid Medicare card, or your card will expire while you're away, visit a Medicare office and arrange for a new card before travelling overseas.

 Further information about health care when travelling overseas and international health agreements is available on the Department of Human Services website, or by calling 13 20 11.